conda/conda/docs/source/build_tutorials/app.rst

     defusco's Password:
     login successful

-Note: this step must be done in the root conda environment.
+Note: This step must be done in the root conda environment.

 Now that you are logged into your channel you can upload the Rodeo conda package as follows.